 The sprouting process is very easy.
 In fact, so easy, that I myself am surprised.
 I have resisted trying to sprout grains for flour because I thought it would be just too much.
 It really isn’t — and it’s worth doing because the sprouting process prepares the grains for better digestion and nutrition.
 (Learn more about this in our Fundamentals eCourse or eBook.)

 Soak 4 cups of berries overnight in clean water in a 1/2 gallon mason jar.
 In the morning, drain and rinse two times.
 (Using a sprout screen and metal lid is very helpful in the rinsing process.)
 I do at least two of these jars, in order to yield enough flour for three loaves of bread.

 Lay each jar on its side and allow to sprout for one to two days, rinsing morning and night.
 They are done sprouting when there is a smidge of a sprout tail visible, about 1/8 inch long.

-Have you tried sprouting berries and making bread?
+Have you tried sprouting grains or making sprouted grain bread?
 Please share your experiences, advice or questions.

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!